-Meet The ‘Man With A Van’ Crew: Jack Tandy
+Meet The Man With A Van Crew: Jack Tandy

 Part of the team: Jack Tandy

-This month’s Meet The ‘Man With A Van’ Crew edition introduces Jack Tandy - the driver of our largest vehicles, staff trainer, comedian, dad, and all-round legend.
+In this profile we introduce Jack Tandy - the driver of our largest vehicles, staff trainer, manager, comedian, dad, and all-round legend.
 Jack is one of Man With A Van’s longstanding crew members, having started with the company six years ago.

-“I was working in Government before, which was quite mind-numbing at times.
-I didn’t feel like I was making a huge difference there and I was stuck in the office all the time.”
+“I was working in government before, which was quite mind-numbing at times.
+I didn’t feel like I was making a huge difference there and I was stuck in the office all the time," he said.

-He goes on to explain the change in his trajectory, “a friend of mine used Man With A Van, and he got me to help out.
+He goes on to explain the change in his trajectory: “A friend of mine used Man With A Van, and he got me to help out.
 Myself and the removalist just hit it off – we were best buds by the time we got to the other location.
 He said, ‘you’re a really good lifter, you should apply for a job.’
 I’ve been here ever since.”

 Certainly memorable, but probably not one of Jack’s greatest days at Man With A Van.
 Nevertheless, the pros outweigh those occasional cons, “I just love it.
 I love lifting; it’s probably the best vibe, the best culture that I’ve been a part of, that’s definitely the main thing that’s kept me here.”